tensorflow/datasets/docs/api_docs/python/tfds/download/GenerateMode.md

 Defined in [`core/download/util.py`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/core/download/util.py).

 <!-- Placeholder for "Used in" -->

-`Enum` for how to treat pre-existing downloads and data.

 The default mode is `REUSE_DATASET_IF_EXISTS`, which will reuse both raw downloads and the prepared dataset if they exist.